To honor individuals for distinguished technical contributions in the field of electrotechnology while in U.S. government service.

 No current member of the IEEE Board of Directors, the IEEE-USA Board of Directors, the IEEE-USA Awards and Recognition Committee, or IEEE staff may be candidates, or nominate or endorse candidates for this award.

-Nominations are solicited through the IEEE-USA website and via publication of suitable notices in IEEE publications, and Section and Society newsletters.
+Proposals for nominations of candidates for this award shall be made via the IEEE USA website nomination portal, and solicited via publication of suitable notices in IEEE publications, and Section and Society newsletters.
 In addition, a press release shall be made available to appropriate U.S. government laboratories and technical organizations.

 Members of the IEEE-USA Board of Directors, the IEEE-USA Awards & Recognition Committee, and IEEE Staff are not permitted to nominate or endorse a candidate for an IEEE-USA award.